tudelft3d/website/_posts/2016-06-14-research-exhibition.md

 The [TU Delft Research Exhibition 2016](http://www.dig-it.tudelft.nl/#projects) was held on 2 June 2016.
 The aim was to connect researchers to the general public and companies, and this year more than 380 visitors from more than 125 companies visited the exhibition.

-We are honoured that we have been chosen, as only 20 research projects were on display.
+We were honoured to having been chosen, as only 20 research projects were on display.
 To help us communicate with the public, the university prepared visual and interactive settings.
-In our case, we had that cartoon, and a 3D printed model of Delft (that we created automatically with [our software](https://github.com/tudelft3d/3dfier)).
+In our case, we had that cartoon below, and an *illuminated* 3D printed model of Delft (that was created automatically with [our software](https://github.com/tudelft3d/3dfier)).

 We will also be present next year, but this time it will be bigger: 175 research projects will be displayed, and they expect 4000+ visitors over 3 days.